ibm-cloud-docs/AnalyticsEngine/Livy-api.md

 {:screen: .screen}
 {:pre: .pre}

-To submit a spark batch using the Livy API

 # Livy API

 [Livy](https://github.com/cloudera/livy) is an open source REST interface for submitting batch jobs to Apache Spark on an IBM Analytics Engine cluster.